mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 ```

 #### Edit the context file

 `~/.operator-dev/contexts/dev` context file is configured to work with kops clusters by default.
 Edit the file:
-1. Change all ECR registry URLs:
-  * change "us-east-1" to the AWS zone where the kops cluster will be created
-  * change "myname" to something more meaningful (we usually use some last name abbreviation)
+1. Change all ECR registry URLs: change "myname" to something more meaningful (we usually use some last name abbreviation)
 2. Change the `CLUSTER_NAME` to `<myname>.mongokubernetes.com`
+3. Specify the `RED_HAT_TOKEN` property ("Token" on https://access.redhat.com/terms-based-registry/#/token/openshift3-test-cluster - ask your colleagues for credentials)
-3. (optionally) Set `KOPS_ZONES` to the AWS zone with available VPCs. `us-east-2a` is used by default.
+4. (optionally) Set `KOPS_ZONES` to the AWS zone with available VPCs. `us-east-2a` is used by default.
   * Note that if you set this you will need to provide the full zone and not just the region name (if your AWS zone is `eu-west-1` you should have, for example, `eu-west-1a`)

 You can edit the other context files or copy them to new ones.

 #### Switching between contexts

 This will update the symlink `~/.operator-dev/context` to point to the relevant context file in `~/.operator-dev/contexts` -
 it will be used by all `make` commands for building and deploying images
 ```bash